24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 One of the best things to do in Split is eat and drink your way around the old town – the food scene is thriving!
 From harbour front terraces to charming atmospheric lanes and roof top restaurants, I’ve found a handful of places that I recommend trying!

-15. BREAKFAST AT BISTRO NO 7
+15. BREAKFAST AT BRASSERIE NO 7

 16. LUNCH AT UJE OIL